ehealthsuisse/EPR-by-example/files/AuthenticateUser.md

 #### Response Message

 The following snippet is taken from a sample response recorded during the EPR projectathon in September 2020.
-Some elements were ommitted to increase readability.
+Some elements are omitted to increase readability.
 The raw version may be found **[here](../Auth_samples/09_ArtifactResponse_raw.xml)**.

 The *ArtifactResponse* conveys the following information which shall be evaluated by the primary system:
 - *Issuer*: A ID of the primary system as URL (line 4 in the example below).
 - *SignedInfo*: Signature metadata and the digest value used for the signature.
 - *SignatureValue*: The signature of the request (line 18 in the example below) which shall be validated by the primary system.
 - *X509Certificate*: The X509 certificate used to sign the request (line 21 in the example below).
-- *ssertion*: The IdP assertion conveying the attributes of the authenticated user.
+- *assertion*: The IdP assertion conveying the attributes of the authenticated user.

 ```
 1 <SOAP-ENV:Envelope xmlns:SOAP-ENV="http://schemas.xmlsoap.org/soap/envelope/">